jrb-s2c-github/atomika/README.md

 5) Should it be possible to skip "mvn install" step?
 The JIB command is sufficient for single module projects.
 6) Split atomika_base role out as it should only run once to prepare a target node for orchestration
 7) Add group_vars to hold version info of metallb, ingress-nginx from k8s_ingress_controller.yml, k8s and containerd.
 Can a BOM be generated from this?
-8) HAProxy should be able to run on one of the K8S nodes - will it work when it is configured to listen on a different port?
-9) Add support for other Linux distro's using some sort of templating, starting with the undocumented ARCH linux/ Raspberry PI's
+8Add support for other Linux distro's using some sort of templating, starting with the undocumented ARCH linux/ Raspberry PI's
-10) Jetpack should not delete namespaces everytime, it should only deploy what has changed
+9) Jetpack should not delete namespaces everytime, it should only deploy what has changed
-11) Find a way to configure Ubuntu from scripts instead of having to do it using mouse clicks.
+10) Find a way to configure Ubuntu from scripts instead of having to do it using mouse clicks.
 Can CloudInit do this?
-12) Once Ubuntu nodes can be configured from scripts, work on a way to boot a Windows cluster from scratch with one click from a GUI.
+11) Once Ubuntu nodes can be configured from scripts, work on a way to boot a Windows cluster from scratch with one click from a GUI.
-13) Switch of password signin for atomika-portal
+12) Testing harness
+13) Run docker registry on one node so all images can be pulled from there by the other nodes in the cluster
+14) DNS server to register name of Ingress to remove need to mess with hosts files
+15) Integration with ansible lint on some level
+16) Defaulting metallb range to something on the gateway's local subnet
+17) Checking whether things can be sped up by not gathering facts every time?

 # Common problems